utelecon/utelecon.github.io/en/zoom/misc/report/index.md

 ---
-title: (Zoom for Faculty members ) Managing Attendance
+title: Managing Attendance of Zoom Meeting
 ---

 Using the report function of Zoom, you can see a list of participants and their respective join/leave time.
 You can use it to manage attendance.